 There are a variety of theatre companies who produce work made by Artists with disabilities.
 These include:

-All the above information was given to us by the Federation of Scottish Theatres.
+All the above information was given to us by the Federation of Scottish Theatre.
 They are the membership and development body for Scotland and look to promote all things Scottish Theatre so it's a good idea to check them out too.

 Photo: Alex Brenner